 Lync provides convenient input locations for all of your audio sources located both centrally and spread throughout the home (requires LyncPads and/or input panels, sold separately).
 Listen to your sources, in sync, in any combination of zones.
 Control with wall-mounted LyncPads and/or wirelessly using your smart phones and tablets (both iOS and Android).

 Phone-to-ZoneTM is a unique feature developed specifically for the new Lync 6 v3 and Lync 12 v3 controllers.
 Phone-to-ZoneTM allows you to use your phone or smart device to "intercom" with any zone in your home!
 Calls are initiated from the phone and achieve two-way communication with any LyncPad.
 If a zone does not have a LyncPad installed, you can still initiate a one-way call (page) into the zone.

-Phone-to-ZoneTM requires our current door interface and a third-party device that runs Skype or a comparable VOIP application that includes auto-answer.
+Phone-to-ZoneTM requires our door interface (model DI-21) and a third-party device that runs Skype or a comparable VOIP application that includes auto-answer.

 The Lync controller is an advanced whole-house audio controller that is features rich but still easy to connect and easy to use.
 When combined with a centrally located multi-channel amplifier and decentralized LyncPad keypads, it provides easy access to your favorite audio sources.
 Lync also includes a full-featured intercom system with both point-to-point and point-to-all capability.